chradev/Adroid/README.md

   </tr>
 </table>

 Measured total CPU load was 26% (2.5% and 10.4%, respectively), and total memory usage was 10% or 1.58 GB (316 MB and 230 MB, respectively).
 As a result of comparison, it can be noted that the RPi AI camera solution is 30% cheaper (84.36 € vs. 85.90 € + 33.75 €) and uses fewer CPU resources (2.5% vs. 10%), but using a standard RPi camera with a HAILO 8L AI accelerator is a more powerful and unified solution.
+Moreover, the use of dedicated AI processing units will allow for easier migration to other, much more powerful platforms.

-#### Comparison of AI solutions from different manufacturors
+#### <p align=right>Comparison table of AI solutions from different manufacturors</p>

 <img style="width: 100%;" src="https://www.radevs.net/chradev/Adroid/images/AI-Comparison-Table-2.png">

 **Note:** Prices are from <a href="https://erelement.com/" target="_blank">Erelement Bg - Electronics and robotics</a>.

 ## Adroid robots comparison tables